 Returns NULL for single-row sample (N-1 = 0)

-sql copy
+sql

-⚠ Anti-Pattern — Expecting a result from a single-row sample
+⚠Anti-Pattern— Expecting a result from a single-row sample

 STDDEV_SAMP with only one row returns NULL because the variance formula is undefined for N=1.